 A.1.
-Factors for Raise
+Eligibility for Raise

 To be eligible for a raise, an Employee must meet the following two requirements:

 a.
 Evaluation-Have an evaluation rating the previous year of effective or highly effective.
-This shall represent eighty percent (80%) of the raise.

 b.
 Experience-Been employed by the Employer in a bargaining unit position for 120 days the previous school year.
-This shall represent twenty percent (20%) of the raise.

-A.2 Raise
+A.2 Raise Factors

-Each salary on the salary grid shall increase by $250.
-A teacher who meets the education requirement as defined by the Indiana Department of Education definition of possession of an additional degree or credit hours shall move to the appropriate education column.
-For 2022-2023 only, movement from the Bachelor’s column to the Bachelor’s plus 30/Master’s column shall be for the academic needs factor and a teacher retention catch-up to retain highly educated teachers.
-Then, a teacher who meets the factors for a raise as listed in A.1 shall in 2022-2023 advance three rows in the appropriate column on the 2022-2023 salary grid.
+A teacher who meets the education requirement as defined by the Indiana Department of Education definition of possession of an additional content area degree or credit hours shall move over one to education column. ,

+In 2023-2024, a teacher who is rated effectively or highly effective on the previous year’s evaluation shall advance from the Teacher’s row on the 2022-2023 salary grid column to the next row in the appropriate column on the 2023-2025 salary grid columns.
+In 2024-2025, no teacher will receive a base salary increase

 A. 3 Transition

-A teacher who is a new hire for 2022-2023 who makes less than $43,000 shall move to newly labeled row A on the 2022-2023 salary grid.
+For the 2023-2024 school year, a teacher whose salary is not listed on the salary grid shall receive a raise of two hundred fifty dollars ($250.00) before applying the raise factors in Section A.2.
+This increase in compensation shall be for the factor Academic Needs for teacher retention catch-up as Frontier School Corporation needs to retain the teacher who falls into this category.

 A. 4 Ineligibility.